cmcooling/Connect-4-Game/README.md

 ## Writing a Strategy

-To write a strategy, first donwload the content of this repository:
+To write a strategy, first download the content of this repository:
 * look for the green button with "code" or "download" at the top right of the main repository page,
 * click on the "local" tab of the dropdown menu,
 * download the content as a compressed file to a location of your choosing on your computer by clicking "Download ZIP",